On this page

 Guarantee Credit is for people aged over the female State Pension Age at least.
 It can top up your weekly income to a minimum level set by government.

-For a couple, entitlement to Pension credit is changing from 15th May 2019 .
+For a couple, entitlement to Pension credit changed from 15th May 2019 .

 Therefore, if you have an income lower than these amounts, it will be topped up to reach this standard minimum guarantee.
 Indeed, you may still be able to get a Guarantee Credit if the money your partner has as an income is more than these levels.